CECFC-ABBA/Group-Project-Account/README.md

 Define MAIN or FANCYMAIN in Account.h, but not both.
 This will determine what main function gets used.

 # ERRORS
+*Note* - Warning level 5, so not all warnings matter.
+All errors still do.
 ```1>------ Rebuild All started: Project: grp, Configuration: Debug Win32 ------
 1>Source.cpp
 1>Source1.cpp